htn403/htn403.github.io/_posts/2019-04-27-from-sketches-to-html-css-code.md

 **Training supervised models**

-The three models (ED-1, ED-2, ED-3) are trained using ADAM-AMSGRAD optimization method for 100 epoches with learning rate 5e-4.
-The training task is to minimize the cross entropy loss of predicting next tokens of a program given the current tokens and a target image.
-We report the average loss and the average classification accuracy for predicted tokens in figures below.
+The three models (ED-1, ED-2, ED-3) are trained using ADAM-AMSGRAD optimization method for 100 epochs with learning rate 5e-4.
+The training task is to minimize the cross-entropy loss of predicting the next tokens of a program given the current tokens and a target image.
+We report the average loss and the average classification accuracy for predicted tokens in the figure below.

 <figure>
 	<img style="width: 90%" src="/assets/20190427-sketch2code/training-stats.png" />